Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/preview/display_mode.rst

 This mode is good for:

-- If you picture looks very moody or desaturated you might want to take a look at the U/V-plot.
+- If you picture looks very moody or desaturated you might want to take a look at the U/V plot.
   You will most likely see all pixels building a crowd at the origin.
-  If you add saturation using the *Saturation* slider in the Filter panel or any modifiers that change color, you can see in the U/V-plot if you distort the color.
+  If you add saturation using the *Saturation* slider in the Filter panel or any modifiers that change color, you can see in the U/V plot if you distort the color.
 - If you do color-matching on a by hand basis you can match the angle you see of different channels monitors.